Bladder Carcinoma: Bladder Cancer Stages and Information

 Invasive Bladder Cancer, Bladder Carcinoma, Invasive Bladder Carcinoma, Transitional Cell Carcinoma of the Bladder, Transitional Cell Cancer of the Bladder, Squamous Cell Carcinoma of the Bladder, Squamous Cell Cancer of the Bladder, Adenocarcinoma of the Bladder, Urinary Cancer, Urinary Carcinoma

 Most bladder cancers are transitional cell carcinomas.
 Other types include squamous cell carcinoma and adenocarcinoma.
 The cells that form squamous cell carcinoma and adenocarcinoma develop in the inner lining of the bladder as a result of chronic irritation and inflammation.

-Cancer that begins in the transitional cells may spread through the lining of the bladder and invade the muscle wall of the bladder or spread to nearby organs and lymph nodes.
+Cancer that begins in the transitional cells may spread through the lining of the bladder and invade the bladder's muscle wall or spread to nearby organs and lymph nodes.
 This is called Invasive Bladder Cancer.
 These abnormal cells multiply without control.

-The tumor may or may not be malignant depending on the invasiveness of the type of cancer involved.
-The cause of bladder cancer is uncertain as with most types of cancer.
+The tumor may or may not be malignant depending on the invasiveness of the type of cancer.
+The cause of bladder cancer is uncertain, as with most types of cancer.
 Studies have shown that several risk factors may contribute to the development of bladder cancer.

 Stages of Bladder Cancer

-Painful urination could also be caused by a bladder infection, kidney stone or another serious problem.
+- Painful urination could also be caused by a bladder infection, kidney stone, or another serious problem.